Egg allergy: Mechanisms

 After the chemical mediators of the acute response subside, late-phase responses can often occur due to the migration of other white blood cells such as neutrophils, lymphocytes, eosinophils, and macrophages to the initial reaction sites.
 This is usually seen 2–24 hours after the original reaction.
 Cytokines from mast cells may also play a role in the persistence of long-term effects.
-Late-phase responses seen in asthma are slightly different from those seen in other allergic responses, although they are still caused by release of mediators from eosinophils.
+Late-phase responses seen in asthma are slightly different from those seen in other allergic responses, although they are still caused by the release of mediators from eosinophils.

 Five major allergenic proteins from the egg of the domestic chicken (Gallus domesticus) have been identified; these are designated Gal d 1–5.
-Four of these are in egg white: ovomucoid (Gal d 1), ovalbumin (Gal d 2), ovotransferrin (Gal d 3) and lysozyme (Gal d 4).
+Four of these are in egg white: ovomucoid (Gal d 1), ovalbumin (Gal d 2), ovotransferrin (Gal d 3), and lysozyme (Gal d 4).
 Of these, ovomucoid is the dominant allergen, and one that is less likely to be outgrown as children get older.
 Ingestion of under-cooked egg may trigger more severe clinical reactions than well-cooked egg.
 In egg yolk, alpha-livetin (Gal d 5) is the major allergen, but various vitellins may also trigger a reaction.
 People allergic to alpha-livetin may experience respiratory symptoms such as rhinitis and/or asthma when exposed to chickens, because the yolk protein is also found in live birds.
 In addition to IgE-mediated responses, egg allergy can manifest as atopic dermatitis, especially in infants and young children.
-Some will display both, so that a child could react to an oral food challenge with allergic symptoms, followed a day or two later with a flare up of atopic dermatitis and/or gastrointestinal symptoms, including allergic eosinophilic esophagitis.
+Some will display both, so that a child could react to an oral food challenge with allergic symptoms, followed a day or two later with a flare-up of atopic dermatitis and/or gastrointestinal symptoms, including allergic eosinophilic esophagitis.

 Non-allergic intolerance

 Egg whites, which are potentially histamine liberators, also provoke a nonallergic response in some people.
 In this situation, proteins in egg white directly trigger the release of histamine from mast cells.
 Because this mechanism is classified as a pharmacological reaction, or "pseudoallergy", the condition is considered a food intolerance instead of a true immunoglobulin E (IgE) based allergic reaction.

 The response is usually localized, typically in the gastrointestinal tract.
-Symptoms may include abdominal pain, diarrhea, or any other symptoms typical to histamine release.
+Symptoms may include abdominal pain, diarrhea, or any other symptoms typical of histamine release.
 If sufficiently strong, it can result in an anaphylactoid reaction, which is clinically indistinguishable from true anaphylaxis.
 Some people with this condition tolerate small quantities of egg whites.
 They are more often able to tolerate well-cooked eggs, such as found in cake or dried egg-based pasta, than incompletely cooked eggs, such as fried eggs or meringues, or uncooked eggs.